macoscope/GrandCentralBoard/TUTORIAL.md

 Change the class of the newly created view to `ImageWidgetView` in Interface Builder.

-Now, we need to show an image so we add `UIImageView` as a subview to the newly created view and fill the parent view with it using Constraints.
+Now we need to display an image, so we add `UIImageView` as a subview to the newly created view and fill the parent view with it using Constraints.

 We should also place a `UIActivityIndicatorView` at the center.